Stop Chasing Projects—Start Building Capital

 Greg Galle

-NASA didn’t just "balance" for the sake of it—they designed a where:
+NASA didn’t just "balance" for the sake of it—they designed a resilient system where:

 Greg Galle